-The Regional School Effectiveness and Improvement Service (GwE) has been established in partnership between the six north wales authorities, being Conwy County Borough Council, Denbighshire County Council, Flintshire County Council, Cyngor Gwynedd, Isle of Anglesey County Council and Wrexham County Borough Council, to be accountable to the councils and undertake the statutory function of the councils in respect of school improvement and effectiveness.
-This includes the duty to monitor, challenge, provide support services for curriculum continued professional development and management of schools, and in addition provide services that can be commissioned by schools and local authorities.
-Summarised below are the payments and income between the Joint Committee and the Local Authorities for the the 2023/24 financial year.
+The Regional School Effectiveness and Improvement Service (GwE) has been established in partnership between the six north Wales authorities, being Conwy County Borough Council, Denbighshire County Council, Flintshire County Council, Cyngor Gwynedd, Isle of Anglesey County Council and Wrexham County Borough Council, to be accountable to the councils and undertake the statutory function of the councils in respect of school improvement and effectiveness.
+Summarised below are the payments and income between the Joint Committee and the Local Authorities for the 2024/25 financial year.
 Cyngor Gwynedd has been appointed as host authority in implementing and maintaining the service, and the Joint Committee of all the partners oversees the management of the service.